 Sir Steve Redgrave’s Legacy

-Sir Steve’s achievements have inspired many people around the world, and he has become a true Olympic legend.
+Sir Steve’s achievements have inspired many people worldwide, and he has become a true Olympic legend.
 Sir Steve has used his platform to support numerous charities, including the British Heart Foundation and Diabetes UK.
 He was also appointed a Knight Bachelor by Queen Elizabeth II in 2001 for his services to rowing.
 Sir Steve’s legacy will continue to live on for many years to come!

 Is Sir Steve the greatest Olympian Ever?